musabshak/project-who-s-down/README.md

 ## Project Description
 React Native application for event creators and event seekers.
-Developed as the final project for CS 52 at Dartmouth College.
+Developed as the final project for CS52 Web Full-Stack Web Development at Dartmouth College.
+Application uses a REST API server written using the Express.js framework.
+The server is hosted on Heroku.

 Contributors:
 * Aarish Iyer
 * Anjali Chikkula
 * April Zhang